 - To set up a Dubai branch office, a national service agent is required.
 The agent can be an individual or a company, who will assist with the setup but will not own any rights to the company.
 The agent, however, has to be of UAE nationality.

 - If you are looking to expand into the Middle East with the same product line, Tetra Consultants recommends you consider setting up a Dubai branch instead.
 This enables you to work with 100% foreign ownership, unlike other business entities.

 #4: Free Zone Companies

-If you are looking to sell products in the UAE, this business form might not be suitable.
-This is so as a UAE official agent will be necessary for the future to help you gain an operating license.
+- If you are looking to sell products in the UAE, this business form might not be suitable.
+This is so as a UAE official agent will be necessary for the future to help you gain an operating business license in Dubai.
 Alternatively, you may have to set up a joint venture.
 This may lead to additional expenses incurred.

 How to register a company in Dubai?

 In order to register your business in Dubai, you must follow these steps: